origamitower/folktale/docs/source/en/data/task/index.md

 ## Constructing tasks

 The `task` function is how Tasks are generally created.
-It takes a computation (a function that will perform all of the work), and optionally an object defining handlers for how to clean up the resources allocated by the computation, and what to do if the task is cancelled.
+It takes a computation (a function that will perform all of the work) and provides that computation means of describing its result, cleaning up its allocated resources, and reacting to external cancellations.

 A task that simply resolves after a certain amount of time would look like this::